emilygv/emilyvernon.com/_posts/2016-12-07-establishing-a-collective-trend-process.md

 title: Establishing a Collective Trend Process
 category: Brand strategy
 image: "http://farm1.staticflickr.com/545/31592357292_2deb6e23a6_b.jpg"
+further_reading:
+    - Trend Versus Opportunity
+    - Fifty Words to Describe Macro Fashion Trends
+    - What is a Fashion Trend?
 ---

 **For the last three years, I led our trend research in Europe.
 Many might see trend analysis as either acting like a fashion oracle or collecting pretty images.
 Well, it is some of that.
 The process I established transformed a trend analyst into an editor.
 By gathering content across three functions, our in-house trend analysis focused on making sense of apparel, footwear and consumers from multiple perspectives.**